Hachi1/quicklook/README.md

 ## Test data and examples ##

-Test data for backward run of FLEXPART are available in `test_data/bwd_run` in the root of the repository.
-You can run the example by executing the following command from `src` directory:
+Test data for backward run of FLEXPART are available in `test_data` in the root of the repository.
+There are test data for both forward and backward runs.
+Forward run includes multiple species.
+For example, you can run the backward example by executing the following command from `src` directory:

 ```bash
 $ python quick_look.py -i ../test_data/bwd_run -t mother -m -l 0 4 -r ../test_data/receprors.txt -x "Backward run from JPX38" -u "(mBq/GBq)" -o ../samples/
 ```

 An animation in `samples` should be produced.

-Data for a forward run will follow soon.

 ## TO DOs ##